 Shire returned to 2nd Division in 1982/83 and any thoughts that Shire would make a quick return to the 1st Division were quickly dispelled when it took until 6th November, our 13th match, to record our 1st League win when we defeated Stenhousemuir 2-1 at home.
 Although we would win another 6 games before the end of the season there were too many defeats and an unwanted 13th place in the end of season table was the result, only 1 point above bottom team Montrose.
 Shire had won 2 and drawn the other League game against Montrose during the season and it was these results that was all that had kept us off last place.
 Incredibly Shire had used 52 different players in our League Campaign.
 Shire took part in the 1st Round of the Scottish Cup for the 1st time in 3 seasons but went out losing 1 nil away to Stirling Albion.
 We played in Group 7 of the League Cup at the start of the season ending up in 3rd place in the 4 team Section winning 1 and drawing 2 of our 6 matches.
 Shire again went out in the 1st Round of the Stirlingshire Cup losing 1-2 away to Alloa Athletic.
 A couple of pre-season friendlies were played in 1982/83 with Shire losing 1-2 against Heart of Midlothian at the BP Playing Fields and drawing 2-2 against Aberdeen Reserves at Firs Park.

-This East Stirlingshire Team photogragh was take before our 2nd Division match at Firs Park against East Fife on 15thJanuary, 1983
+This East Stirlingshire Team photogragh was taken before our 2nd Division match at Firs Park against East Fife on 15thJanuary, 1983

 Back Row: Mark Leetion, Jim Meakin, Charlie Gibson, George Young, Ian Rennie, Charlie Kelly, Kenny Ashwood, Alex Grant, Jim Blair, Craig Renwick, Angus Williamson (Physio)